PepseeActus/Pepsee-Actus/app/public/wp-content/plugins/image-regenerate-select-crop/readme.txt

 None

 == Changelog ==
+= 5.4.2 =
+* Added the raw cleanup button in the media listing screen (this is available only when using the option to display the summary too).
+* Added the option to display the summary of images generated for each attachment in the media listing screen that gets updated when other actions are performed in the image details lightbox, on regenerate and raw cleanup.
+* Style updates for the small resolutions.

+= 5.4.1 =
+* Fixed the upscale for square image.

+= 5.4 =
+* Tested up to 5.4
+* Added the upscale option that allows to upscale images (with close original sizes to the expected crop) before applying a crop, when the perfect fit option is on.

 = 5.3.5 =
 * Added more details about the missing files in the image details lightbox, so that the files that are removed (from FTP or otherwise by third-party plugins, manual removal, etc.) to be marked as missing files, even if these are still recorded in the database.
 Updated the alternative text over the delete icon to read "Cleanup the metadata" for clarity.
 * Added the option to keep the plugin settings after the plugin is deactivated.